mozilla-it/ctms-api/guides/developer_setup.md

 ### Linux Users
 Linux users will want to set the user ID and group ID used in the container.
-User of Docker Desktop for Mac or Windows and skip this step.
+User of Docker Desktop for Mac or Windows can skip this step.

 Create a ``.env`` environment file, if it isn't already created: